fadhilmuh/machine_learning_practice/README.md

 ## Example

-To use the custom Decision Tree Classifier in your project, follow these steps:
+To use the custom `DecisionTreeClassifier` in your project, follow these steps:

 1. Import the `DecisionTreeClassifier` class:

    ```python
    from decision_tree_classifier import DecisionTreeClassifier
 2. initialize the `DecisionTreeClassifier`:

    ```python
    tree = DecisionTreeClassifier(max_depth=10)
-3. fit the tree with your data
+4. fit the tree with your data

    ```python
    tree.fit(features, target)